 B+ shrooms are just as safe as other strains of P. cubensis, which is to say they’re relatively safe if used responsibly.
 There are no known cases of toxicity from magic mushrooms, so toxicity is not a concern.

-However, taking large doses can lead to extremely unpleasant experiences.
+However, taking large doses can lead to highly unpleasant experiences.
 Users who take heroic doses often report intense, visceral visual hallucinations that can be frightening.
 Larger doses are also more likely to cause side effects like nausea, vomiting, muscle weakness, and drowsiness.

 Wrapping Up: Why the B+ Strain Is So Popular